odrevet/mimi/readme.md

 This setup is developed under void linux on a raspberry pi 1B

+* Search for music:
+    - Only using a keyboard using fuzzy search
+    - Connect via ssh
+    - From a Web API

 # Init

 * Set shell to bash
 * Install packages
-** alsa-utils: sound driver
+    - alsa-utils: sound driver
-** moc: music player using the console
+    - moc: music player using the console
-** fzf: fuzzy search for musics to play
+    - fzf: fuzzy search for musics to play
-** sox: play bip sounds to inform the user when the system is up or when to type ** mimic: text to speech used to read how musics found and other information's ** lighttdp: web server to control and get info on playlist ** jq: used for the API to format response into JSON
+    - sox: play bip sounds to inform the user when the system is up or when to type
+    - mimic: text to speech used to read how musics found and other information's
+    - lighttdp: web server to control and get info on playlist
+    - jq: used for the API to format response into JSON
 * qemacs: lightweight text editor for maintenance (personal preference)
 * Create a user named `player` to play with unprivileged rights

-Install packages and create a user named `player` to run the music player:

 ```
 chsh -s /bin/bash